Open-Systems-Pharmacology/docs/references.md

 P. Sidhu, H. T. Peng, B. Cheung, and A. Edginton. _Simulation of differential drug pharmacokinetics under heat and exercise stress using a physiologically based pharmacokinetic modeling approach_.
 Can J Physiol Pharmacol.
 365-82.
 89(5).
 2011.

 #### 72
 R.B.
-Silvermann. _Mechanism-based enzyme imhibitors_.
+Silvermann. _Mechanism-based enzyme inhibitors_.
 Methods in Enzymology.
 249. 1995.

 #### 73
 A. Strougo, T. Eissing, A. Yassen, S. Willmann, M. Danhof, and J. Freijer. _First dose in children: physiological insights into pharmacokinetic scaling approaches and their implications in paediatric drug development_.
 J Pharmacokinet Pharmacodyn.
 2012.